Keerthankumar22/PriDe/README.md

 ###   Download  PriDe and keep it in the drive where P3_ALIB_MASTER is present.
 The  PriDe file contains all executable files related to the proposed and baseline approaches. <br />

-- Topsis.py -> The Main file related to the  Proposed PriDe approach.<br />
+- slicing_topsis_dynamic.py -> The Main file related to the  Proposed PriDe approach.<br />
-- Greedy.py -> The Main file related to the  Greedy baseline approach.<br />
+- Greedy.py -> The Main file related to the  Greedy baseline approach [7].<br />
 - Nrm.py -> The Main file related to the  NRM baseline approach [2]. <br />
 - Rethinking.py -> The Main file related to the  DPGA baseline approach [3]. <br />
 - Rematch.py -> The Main file related to the  ReMatch  baseline approach [6]. <br />